henry8248/applications.ai.deeplearning.vision.abc-model/README.md

-# Race-recognition
+# ABC model (Ancestral Background Classification)
 ##Description:
-* The project uses two models to realize basic race-recognition, and the inference is done by building OpenCV with DL Streamer support.
+* The project uses two models to realize basic ABC, and the inference is done by building OpenCV with DL Streamer support.
 >
 ##OS: Ubuntu 22.04LTS
 >